Guest Article: Seven Key Questions About Shared Mobility Tenders Answered

 There is nothing worse than having a shared mobility service stopped.
 It sends a message that shared mobility is unreliable, and that people should drive their own cars.
 A tender is a way to give more visibility to operators and to encourage them to invest, recruit more users and develop usage over the long term.
 But as the example of SHARE NOW and carsharing in Germany shows, tenders are not the only way to regulate a local shared mobility market.

-What are the consequences for operators who lose tenders?
+What are the consequences for operators who lose shared mobility tenders?

 The most obvious consequence is the short-term loss of revenue.
-When an operator loses a tender and is forced to leave a profitable market, it can be a significant blow – especially for the largest (and most profitable) cities.
-Then comes the ramp down of existing operations, which can involve layoffs, relocation costs (vehicles, personnel), and any money lost on leases for warehouses, workshops and offices.
+When an operator loses a tender and is forced to leave a profitable market, it can be a significant blow.
+Especially for the largest (and most profitable) cities.
+Then comes the ramp down of existing operations.
+It can involve layoffs, relocation costs (vehicles, personnel), and any money lost on leases for warehouses, workshops and offices.
 Some operators have also invested in parking infrastructure for vehicles.
 The final consequence for the departing operator is that this market may not be up for grabs again for at least 2 or 3 years.

 This is one of the biggest problems with some micromobility tenders – they are too short.
 If we compare the 5, 10 or 15-year contracts awarded to public transport or bike-sharing companies, two or three years isn’t enough time for an operator to make their mark.
 When an operator is guaranteed to operate for 5 years, they can really go for it, rather than making conservative decisions in the event that they might have to stop operating.